eurodatacube/public-collections/README.md

-# Sentinel Hub Public Collections
+# Euro Data Cube Public Collections

-A repository of publicly available collections that are available for access through [Sentinel Hub](https://www.sentinel-hub.com/).
+A repository of publicly available collections that are available for access through [Euro Data Cube](https://www.eurodatacube.com/).
 Note that collections in this registry are available via Sentinel Hub, but owned and maintained by different providers.

 ## What is it for?